-Officially named the Macao Special Administrative Region of the People’s Republic of China, Macau’s exports totaled an estimated US$1.45 billion in 2018.
-That dollar amount reflects a 16.6% increase since 2014 but a -1.5% dip from 2017 to 2018.
+Officially named the Macao Special Administrative Region of the People’s Republic of China, Macau’s exports totaled an estimated US$1 billion in 2019.
+That dollar amount reflects a -23.5% decline since 2015.

 Macau’s Top 10 Exports